Wessex Football League: Premier Division

+Division One

 Past winners

 In 2004, the league expanded to three divisions.

 In 2006, the divisions were renumbered, with the top division being renamed the Premier Division.

-In 2007, Division Two was discontinued.
+After the 2006-07 season, Division Two was discontinued.

 Wessex League Cup

-The Wessex League Cup, or 'Sydenhams League Cup' for sponsor purposes, is a domestic cup which all the Wessex League teams participate in.
+The Wessex League Cup, or Velocity Wessex League Cup for sponsor purposes, is a domestic cup which all the Wessex League teams participate in.